 You might watch movies in order to escape from reality — or you might watch them in order to see other people going through the same experiences you are.

 Regardless, it’s possible to learn a lot by watching other characters navigate cancer.
+Such movies can be a comfort to watch when you or a loved one are sick.
 Here are some of our top picks for movies about cancer.

 This comedy-drama was written by Will Reiser about his own experience surviving spinal cancer at age 25.